Countering Cyber and Privacy Challenges Through Compliant Third-Party Vendor Management [Podcast]

 June 9, 2016

-In the following podcast interview, Anthony DiGiulian of SC&H Group discusses key insights from the recent ISACA North America CACS 2016 Conference, and also highlights new AICPA updates regarding vendor management and third party data assurance.
+In the following podcast interview, Anthony DiGiulian of SC&H Group discusses key insights from the ISACA North America CACS 2016 Conference, and also highlights new AICPA updates regarding vendor management and third party data assurance.

 Increased cyber threats and ongoing privacy concerns continue to be critical challenges for any organization – especially when working with service organizations that host, manage, or transport their data.